-Exterior of Beauvais Cathedral
+The exterior of Beauvais Cathedral

 The Dimensions of Beauvais Cathedral

-- The cathedral reaches the impressive height of 67.2 metres, which is almost the same height of the towers of Notre-Dame de Paris which reach 69 metres!
+- The cathedral reaches the impressive height of 67.2 metres, which is almost the same height as the towers of Notre-Dame de Paris (69 metres)!

 The Northern and Southern Façades of the Transept

 The southern façade is magnificently rendered in the gothic style.
 Notice the Renaissance style in parts of the façade.

 The north-facing doors of the cathedral display sculptures of the salamander (emblem of King Francis I) with the crown of France shown above.